swelborn/tomocupy-stream/README.rst

 StreamTomocuPy
 ========

-**StreamTomocuPy** is a Python package for GPU reconstruction of tomographic data with pipeline data processing with Cuda streams and multi GPUs in 16-bit and 32-bit precision.
+**StreamTomocuPy** is a Python package designed for GPU-accelerated reconstruction of tomographic data, leveraging CUDA streams and multi-GPU setups.
+It supports both 16-bit and 32-bit precision for efficient, high-performance processing.

+While it inherits the core functionality of **TomocuPy**, **StreamTomocuPy** is specifically optimized for fast, streaming data processing, minimizing I/O operations with disk storage.
+The package’s streaming capabilities and multi-GPU parallelization are abstracted away using a decorator function, making it easy to adjust the code and add new processing functions as needed.

+The key functionality is encapsulated in the *StreamRecon* class, located in the *streamrecon.py* module.
+This class is instantiated once and reused to process data of the same size, or subsets of the data.
+During the initial setup, the class allocates GPU and pinned memory buffers, output arrays, and initializes necessary methods.
+This setup may take approximately 10 seconds.

+To test the functionality see *tests/test.ipynb*.

 ================
 Installation